robomotic/doc-sherlock/README.md

 These attacks can lead to prompt injection, data leakage, or manipulation of LLM outputs.

-The related technique is the [LLM01:2025](https://genai.owasp.org/llmrisk/llm01-prompt-injection/) from OWASP top 10 for LLMs, which states that "LLMs can be tricked into executing malicious code or commands by embedding them in seemingly innocuous text."
+The related technique is the [l ](https://genai.owasp.org/llmrisk/llm01-prompt-injection/) from OWASP top 10 for LLMs, which states that "LLMs can be tricked into executing malicious code or commands by embedding them in seemingly innocuous text."
 ## Features

 Doc-Sherlock implements multiple detection strategies to identify hidden content: